Many people believe that breakfast is the most important meal of the day, as it breaks the nighttime fast and kick-starts a person’s metabolism.

 Eggs are a popular breakfast food.
 They are nutritious and contain high-quality protein.

 Some people think that eggs are unhealthful because of the amount of cholesterol they contain.
-However, research has shown that the dietary cholesterol from eggs has only a minor impact on bad cholesterol, or low-density lipoprotein (LDL), in the blood.
+However,

 If a person does not eat animal products, eating nuts is another excellent way to get enough protein.
 Nuts also contain antioxidants, magnesium, potassium, and heart-healthful fats.